daemon-labs-resources/docker-local-aws-lambda/README.md

 ```

 > [!WARNING]
 > The problem with this specific command is that the Lambda continues to run despite the cURL container running and exiting.
 > **Exit your container by pressing Ctrl+C on your keyboard.**

-### Run the stack
+### Tell Docker to terminate the containers

 Run the following command: